-Ashwood Park Primary School is committed to the safeguarding of all pupils in the school.
+Ashwood Park Primary School is committed to the safeguarding of all pupils in the school and child protection forms part of the school's safeguarding responsibilities.
 Our aim is to ensure that all pupils are safe in school and that measures are put in place to support any child, who is at risk of harm.
 Overall the policy provides information for all adults working with children to carry out their duty of care responsibly.
 Ashwood Park Primary School will provide information and training for all staff and other adults to carry out this duty of care responsibly.